“Speed the Spoil; Hasten the Booty”

 Isaiah 7-12

+What odd names for boys….
+Isaiah standing there with his sons is an image to help us remember two spiritual principles.
 This snapshot of Isaiah standing between his two sons is meant for our encouragement.
-Seven Hundred Forty or Thirty years before the birth of Jesus Christ is a long time for an encouraging message to be around!
-It is so easy to remember.
+Seven Hundred Forty or so years before the birth of Jesus Christ is a long time for an encouraging message to be around!
+It is so easy to remember(if you can just recall the names).
 Your language or culture doesn’t matter.
 Your schedule or busyness won’t interfere.
 You can even remember it and think about it as you look after a toddler, care for the aged, run for Vice President, or prepare a Thanksgiving turkey or pie.
 And it is especially easy to click to this image when a relative starts in on you again this year!

-Send it on!
+Speed the spoil…Let it come!
+Trouble.
+In this case, a predicted invasion by the Assyrian Empire.
+No one can react like this to trouble without spending some time alone with God. ”Let it come” is based on God’s sovereignty.
 Our compassionate and loving God, who is also the God of all justice, controls world events and everything affecting us.
-Not only is the President and the President-Elect in His hands, but that relative who drives you crazy.
+Not only is the President and the President-Elect in His hands, but that relative who drives you crazy or your pastor.
 Your church may seem weak and insignificant, overcome by worldliness and strife.
 Let it come!
 The Lord God of Creation has not deserted His children or stopped running things.

+“A remnant shall return.”
 Some will always return to God!
+That is the second principle.
 Your sister-in-law or husband may suddenly turn to our Lord Jesus Christ in true repentance and faith.
 With a whole new attitude toward you.
 The President might proclaim His reliance on the Lord Jesus, urging the nation to turn back to God.
 Who knows what could happen, but some will always turn from their sin to God.
-You or I might become more kind, gentle, or self-controlled.
-Salvation is of God.
+It might be us….You or I might become more kind, gentle, or self-controlled.
+Salvation is from God.
+That is the bottom line of God’s sovereignty, His being God.
 The Holy Spirit still works in our hearts.
-These truths are the ground of true hope.
+Some will always return.

 “I am thankful God has not deserted us this year!”